AsaCooperStickland/Spike_And_Slab/README.md

 ![Five Adam runs](https://github.com/AsaCooperStickland/Spike_And_Slab/blob/master/figures/linreg.gif)

-Epsilon is Gaussian noise we add on to each y value.
+y is a vector with our target values in, and X is a matrix with the features associated with each target value.
+Epsilon is Gaussian noise we add on to data point.
 In a Bayesian setting we put a prior on the weights w.
-The simplest prior is just Gaussian, but
-I'm doing something a bit (okay, maybe a lot!) more complicated, our prior looks like this:
+The simplest prior is just Gaussian, but I'm doing something a bit (okay, maybe a lot!) more complicated, our prior looks like this:

 ![Five Adam runs](https://github.com/AsaCooperStickland/Spike_And_Slab/blob/master/figures/s_n_s.gif)